CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 This process is asynchronous from the standard connection of the CPO with the GIREVE IOP platform, meaning that new Locations of the CPO or updates on them can be seen in the GIREVE charge point repository several days after the first PUSH from the CPO to the GIREVE IOP platform.

-## Roaming
+## `Roaming`

 ### General workflow

-An OCPI Roaming session through IOP should run the following workflow
+An OCPI Roaming session through IOP should run the following workflow :

 #### Authorisation then initialise Session object